 In addition to issues relating to conventional design analyses, there are other special topics that should be considered as part of the design/evaluation process.
-Most of the topics listed below have been addressed in previous research programs performed on either System A or System B. Manufacturers and users are encouraged to consider the effects of these tests on the more recent composite repair systems.
+Most of the topics listed below have been addressed in previous research programs performed on either Clock Spring® or Armor Plate® Pipe Wrap.
+Manufacturers and users are encouraged to consider the effects of these tests on the more recent composite repair systems.

-- Effects of pressure at the time of installation. - Address strain distribution within the repair matrix for a layered repair system and consider effects of long-term cyclic pressure service. - Effects of cyclic pressure on burst strength of repaired pipe. - Effects of steel surface preparation on performance of repair. - Temperature effects on the strength of the resin/adhesive system. - Repair on non-straight pipe sections including elbows, tees, and pipe bends (refer to Figure 5 and Figure 6). - Repair of plain dents and pipes having mechanical damage (dents with gouges).
+• Effects of pressure at the time of installation

+- Address strain distribution within the repair matrix for a layered repair system and consider effects of long-term cyclic pressure service - Effects of cyclic pressure on burst strength of repaired pipe - Effects of steel surface preparation on performance of repair - Temperature effects on the strength of the resin/adhesive system - Repair on non-straight pipe sections including elbows, tees, and pipe bends (refer to Figure 5 and Figure 6).